Vardhan-R/Automation/README.md

-# Bots
+# Automation
-[CONCEPTUAL] Bots for speed and/or manual labour.
+[CONCEPTUAL] Programs for speed and/or manual labour.